IntelLabs/networkgym/docs/environments/mx_traffic_management/mx_traffic_splitting.md

 ## Arguments

 All the network configurable parameters are defined in the JSON files.
 When the client starts, the JSON files will be loaded and transmitted to the server to configure the environment.
-See the [NetworkGymClient](https://github.com/IntelLabs/networkgym#%EF%B8%8F-configurable-file-format) for more details.
+See the [NetworkGym GitHub Repo](https://github.com/IntelLabs/networkgym#%EF%B8%8F-configurable-file-format) for more details.

 ## Starting State
 The position of the users is assigned by a uniform random value in a 2D plane with configurable (x, y) boundaries.
 The starting velocity of the users and other parameters can also be configured in the JSON file.